Understand the key terms and definitions you need to know for equality, diversity and inclusion compliance.

 Prejudice towards someone's actual or perceived bisexual orientation.

-A man or woman who is sexually attracted to people of both sexes.
+Someone who is sexually attracted to people of both cis-genders.

 This is a term used to describe collective ethnic minority (i.e. non-white) populations in the UK.
 Note: critics argue the term excludes other ethnic minorities and implies that Black people are separate from other ethnic minorities.